yuvayash2631/Startup-Investment-Analysis/README.md

 Title: Project Objective

   To analyze startup investment patterns from Shark Tank India, focusing on funding trends, investor behavior, industry hotspots, and deal success rates to gain data-driven business insights.

+# Key Goals:

+ Identify top-funded industries and understand where investor interest is concentrated.
+ Evaluate investor participation, highlighting the most active investors and their preferred sectors.
+ Analyze regional trends, showing which cities and states produce the most pitches or successful deals.
+ Understand funding dynamics, including total investment, average deal size, and valuation-to-funding gaps.
+ Track deal success, including the number of received and accepted offers across industries.

 # Dataset Overview